 The planner shows reactive behavior (local planning) when the cyclical space is initialized via Algorithm 3.
 Fig. (7) illustrates such behavior in the simulated environment, and Fig. (8) shows the same behavior in the hardware reiteration of the experimentation.
 The reactive behavior is illustrated in Fig. (9), where change we observed changes in movement range and a range in movement rate.

 No significant changes are observed for , and .
 This is the implication of the Pieper-condition manipulator design where, none of the from the first three joints shares the same crossing point, which suggest the actuation on these joints are not a linear transformation as the case for affine translation.
 Due to the offset (affine transformation) of the joints' axis of rotation, there is a bijection mapping of these joints to the task-space specifically reserved for translation changes in space.
-Also changes are observed in the orientation of the frame attached to the end-effector, however, there is no bijection mapping of the three joints to the task-space's orientation.
+Also, changes are observed in the orientation of the frame attached to the end-effector, however, there is no bijection mapping of the three joints to the task-space's orientation.